mirzahamzic/JapTask1/README.md

 npm install
 ```

 - In order to start server make sure you are in norm-calc root folder.
-To run application from single terminal enter:
+To run application in terminal enter:

 ```
 dotnet run
 ```

-- In order to start frontend of the application make sure you are in frontend folder.
+- In order to start frontend of the application make sure you are in other terminal, in the frontend folder.
 Then enter:

 ```
 npm start